 Raven serves a wide variety of industries throughout the globe with high quality instruments engineered and manufactured in the USA.

 The Company has diversified into related industries such as potable water filter plants, food and beverage, pulp and paper, petroleum and mining.

 Centrally located in the United States, Raven ships out of St. Louis, Missouri.

 Raven manufactures all of its products and electronic circuits in the USA.
-The company utilizes leading edge production methods to include in-house CNC machining, 3D printing, CAD, CAM.
+The company utilizes leading edge production methods to include in-house CNC machining, 3D printing, CAD, and CAM.

-Customers enjoy one on one dialog with product engineers regarding product enhancements and new ideas.
+Customers enjoy one-on-one dialog with product engineers regarding product enhancements and new ideas.